Team America: World Police: Development

-The film's origins involve Trey Parker and Matt Stone watching Gerry and Sylvia Anderson's Thunderbirds on television while bored.
-Parker found that the series was unable to hold his interest as a child because "the dialogue was so expository and slow, and it took itself really seriously".
-The duo inquired about the rights to the series and found out that Universal Studios was doing a Thunderbirds film directed by Jonathan Frakes.
-"We said, 'What?
-Jonathan Frakes is directing puppets?' and then we found out it was a live-action version, and we were disappointed," said Parker.

-News broke of the duo signing on to create the film on October 17, 2002, with Stone revealing that it would be a homage to Anderson.
-The news was confirmed in June 2003, with Variety quoting Stone as saying "What we wanted was to do a send-up of these super important huge action movies that Jerry Bruckheimer makes."
+The film's origins involve Trey Parker and Matt Stone watching Gerry and Sylvia Anderson's puppet series Thunderbirds on television while bored.
+Parker said that the series was unable to hold his interest as a child because "the dialogue was so expository and slow, and it took itself really seriously".
+The duo inquired about the film rights to the series and found out that Universal Pictures was producing a Thunderbirds film directed by Jonathan Frakes.
+According to Parker, "We said, 'What?
+Jonathan Frakes is directing puppets?' and then we found out it was a live-action version, and we were disappointed."
+On October 17, 2002, news broke of the duo signing on to make the film, with Stone revealing that it would be a homage to Anderson.
+The film was officially announced by Variety in June 2003, with Stone saying "What we wanted was to do a send-up of these super important huge action movies that Jerry Bruckheimer makes."

 Before production began, Team America was championed at Paramount Pictures by Scott Rudin, who had been the executive producer for Parker and Stone's previous film, South Park: Bigger, Longer & Uncut.
-After the "hassle" of producing the South Park film, Parker and Stone had vowed never to create another movie.
+After the "hassle" of producing the South Park film, Parker and Stone had vowed never to create another film.
 Other studio executives were initially unenthusiastic about the project: the studio was in favor of the film's lack of political correctness, but were confused by the use of puppets.
 The executives explained that they could not make profit from an R-rated puppet feature, and Parker countered that similar things had been said about the South Park film, an R-rated animated musical which had become a box-office hit.
-Tom Freston, who was co-president of Viacom, Paramount's parent company, also supported the film, feeling that Paramount should make more lower-budget films that appeal to children and young adults after the studio's failures with adult-oriented films such as The Stepford Wives.
+Tom Freston, who was co-president of Paramount's parent company at the time, Viacom, also supported the film, feeling that Paramount should make more lower-budget films that appeal to children and young adults after the studio's failures with adult-oriented films such as The Stepford Wives.
 According to Parker and Stone, executives were finally won over after they saw the dailies from the film's production.